linzjs/linz/docs/api.rst

 model.generateForm(model, options)
 ----------------------------------

-Generate a form in the conext of a Linz model.
+Generate a form in the context of a Linz model.
 This is useful if you want to customise the form and is used by Linz internally.

 model: object
 +++++++++++++++